YukiYuGuo/Investigation-on-the-Relationship-Between-Amount-of-Protein-and-Rating-of-Recipes/README.md

 ### Missingness Dependency
 Next, we will conduct a correlation test on the "rating" column to study whether the missingness in the "rating" column depends on the "pro_proportion" column (i.e., the proportion of protein in total calories) or the "minutes" column (i.e.the time required to prepare the recipe).

-1. Proportion of Protein and Rating
+-Proportion of Protein and Rating

 **Null Hypothesis:** The distribution of the 'pro_proportion' column is independent of whether the 'rating' column is missing, meaning there is no relationship between the two.

 **Alternate Hypothesis:** The distribution of the 'pro_proportion' column is not independent of whether the 'rating' column is missing, meaning there is a relationship between the two.

 **Test Statistic:** The absolute difference of mean in the proportion of protein of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

 **Significance Level:** 0.15
 <iframe
    src="assets/assetspic6.html"